Aurorastation/Aurora.3/rust/bapi/README.md

   Panics are unrecoverable, so this is the best we can do in this case.
   Panics should not really happen though, except in a "fatal error and literally cannot proceed further" situation.
 - Unhandled errors (like `foo()?;`) call stack trace proc and return null from the function.
-  Errors should be propagated up, using the `eyre` library, with every function returning `eyre::Result<T>`.
+  Errors should be propagated up, using the `eyre` library, with every function that may fail returning `eyre::Result<T>`.
 - Some unsafety may be required, like to parse args in `_ffi` functions, but should not be present any where else.
   And if for whatever reason it is needed, it should be documented well.
 - All rust code (generally, outside of `_ffi`) should be nice, safe, and idiomatic.